DroidMTPM/jquery-typedText/README.md

-# jquery.droidUIFX
+# jquery.TypedText
-A jQuery plugin that gives user's access to commonly used game UI effects such as typed text, etc.
+A jQuery plugin that animates text in an element to make it seem as if it is being typed.